Jxck/dispenser.js/README.md

 計算方法は以下です。

-1. collect the values of “Cache-Fingerprint-Key” header fields from all the cached responses of the same origin
+1. collect the values of "Cache-Fingerprint-Key" header fields from all the cached responses of the same origin
 2. if number of collected keys is zero (0), go to step 10
 3. algebraically sort the collected keys
 4. determine the parameter of Golomb-Rice coding to be used [Golomb].[Rice].
 The value MUST be a power of two (2), between one (1) to 2147483648.